Rhode Island Adolescent Bariatric Surgery

 There are two procedures commonly performed for teenagers: the sleeve and the gastric bypass.
-The surgery is done by minimally invasive procedures, the incisions are small, scarring is limited, and the healing time is relatively fast.
+Both are done by minimally invasive procedures.
+The incisions are small, scarring is limited, and the healing time is relatively fast.

 Both operations reduce the size of your stomach and limit the amount that you can eat.
-The gastric bypass also affects the way you absorb food.
+Gastric bypass also affects the way you absorb food.
 A conversation with your doctor will help to determine the best surgical approach for you.
-Learn more about the different types of bariatric surgery .
+Learn more about the different types of bariatric surgery.

 If you have not been able to lose weight by other methods, adolescent bariatric surgery might be an option for you if:

-- You are under 18 years of age with a body mass index (BMI) over 40 and are experiencing problems with your health due to your weight (such as diabetes, sleep apnea, or arthritis).
+- You are between 15 and 18 years of age with a body mass index (BMI) over 40 and are experiencing problems with your health due to your weight (such as diabetes, sleep apnea, or arthritis).